You are here: Urology Textbook > Surgery (procedures) > Laparoscopy

 Increased airway pressures:

-The penetration of CO2 in tissue layers leads to emphysema and the formation of hypercapnia.
+The penetration of CO2 in tissue layers leads to emphysema and hypercapnia.
 This is usually compensated by an increase in the respiratory minute volume.

 Complications of electrocautery: